frederic-perez/AmE-dictionary/data/dictionary.md

 __opine__ _v_ /oh-PYNE/
 __opinionated__ _adj_ :five: Holding obstinately and unreasonably to one’s own opinions; dogmatic.
 __opossum__ _n_
+__Oppie__ _n_ J. Robert Oppenheimer was known as “Oppie.”
+The nickname originated when he impressed his students in the Netherlands by giving lectures in Dutch, despite not being fluent in the language.
+This dedication and passion for teaching led to him being called “Opje,” which was later translated to “Oppie” and stuck as his nickname.
 __oppo__ _n_ Short for opposition research.
 Damaging information about a political candidate that is gathered and used or made public usually by an opponent’s camp. _They are doing extensive oppo, looking over her public financial records, getting copies of her divorce papers’._
 __opportune__ _adj_ /ˌɒp ərˈtun, -ˈtyun/ __1__ Suitable or convenient for a particular situation. _It is an opportune time to invest in the stock market._ __2__ Occurring at an appropriate time. _The book’s publication is opportune._
 __opportunistic__